andrewpain/cloudMovies/README.md

 This displays all the movies that currently exists in the database.
 When you click a video, you would gett all the details about it.
-If the title of the video is in green, this indicates that there is a link available to view the video.
 You may click on a video, which would open another panel showing the details of that specific video.
 You may either:
-Save the current photo being displayed
 Edit the details of the video,
-View the video through a link / file path to the video or Detete the video.
+View the video through a link, or Detete the video.
+If you check the "With Links" box, you will only get videos that have a link available.
+This is indicated by the name of the video being in green

 ACTORS